Films about Chinese history and culture by American studios have fallen flat in China, and Disney remakes are no exception

 But Su thinks “Mulan” should be a reminder for Hollywood the next time it wants to reach out to Chinese moviegoers: “Just tell a good, universal story,” she said.

-16 Live-Action Disney Movies in the Works After 'Mulan' (Photos)
+16 Disney Live-Action Remakes of Animated Hits in the Works (Photos)

 - Getty Images/Disney